 Computed tomography (CT) scanning in the management of sinusitis has led to more precise localization of sinus problems.
 Dr. Bennett may also use 3-dimensional imaging during the procedure to provide an additional layer of safety and thoroughness.
 With Dr. Bennett’s advanced sinus techniques, placement of packing within the nose and the associated discomfort is rarely needed.
 This improves the overall experience and contributes to a more rapid recovery.
 Patients are typically back to normal activity in 7-10 days.

 What is Functional Endoscopic Sinus Surgery (FESS)?

 Functional endoscopic sinus surgery (FESS) is an option for patients when other medical treatments have failed.
 The surgery seeks to restore normal function to the sinuses and limit recovery time.
 The surgery addresses each individual sinus and removes the blockages to allow each sinus to be ventilated and drain through its natural opening.
 Polyps and scar tissue are removed along with thickened mucosa to improve sinus function.
 All procedures are performed through the nostrils.
 Straightening a deviated nasal septum (septoplasty) or reducing enlarged turbinates (turbinoplasty) at the same time may improve the results of sinus surgery.
-Insurance will cover the cost for sinus and breathing surgery.
+Insurance will almost always cover the cost for sinus and breathing surgery.